enzotlucas/enzotlucas/README.md

 <b>Hey there!</b>

-My name is Enzo Thomazi Lucas, i work as software engineer at Tata Consultancy Services!
+My name is Enzo Thomazi Lucas, i'm a Software Engineer at Tata Consultancy Services!

 Stack:
 - .NET